net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 - Miranda
 - Ceres
 - Vesta (fresh data from the Dawn mission :smiley:).

-We very strongly recommend that you use Charon, since otherwise Pluto keeps its motion around Charon without having Charon to pull it back, and ends up in a strange orbit.

 *No other celestial bodies are supported*, so if you do install pozine's pack, make sure you remove all other bodies: if RealSolarSystem is installed and unsupported celestials are found, the game will crash.
 This means that you must remove them from the `RSS Planets & Moons.cfg` file, as well as remove their respective folders.
 You should probably remove their textures too, to reduce memory usage.